ccarabine/payrollapp/README.md

 10. As a user I want to be able to locate an employee and their details quickly/efficiently
 11. As a user with no formal finance training/qualifications I need simple and easy to understand terminology
 12. As a user I need to be able to trust the application to calculate payments accurately
-13. As a user I need quick painless process, in order to free up more time to be productive in other areas of my role.
+13. As a user I need a quick painless process, to free up more time to be productive in other areas of my role.

 ### Site Owner Goals

-14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors
+14. I want a terminal-based application containing validated Python code that allows the user to navigate the system intuitively without returning errors

 ___
 ## ii.
 Scope <a name="scope"></a>